Explanation of Miracle Healing

 3.2 Lesser healings for smaller audiences

 When I was a member of the Charismatic movement, I guess it was practical for God to give me a healing gift at the time I was ‘anointed’ by the Spirit.
 That is in a church service (all explained in “Experiencing the Holy Spirit”).
-He would have known that I was to become a member of a hospital visiting lay ministry, and could use it there for him.
+He would have known that I was to become a member of a hospital visiting lay ministry, and I could use the gift there for him.

 So, as one example, when performing that ministry role for my church in a hospital, I laid hands on a Christian woman who was having a powerful full-body seizure resulting from earlier brain surgery.
 I requested that the Holy Spirit act in the situation.
 The seizure just ‘stopped’ completely and immediately as a result, and I continued my ministry with the patient.
 Clearly to me at the time, God wanted to build up the patient’s faith for a reason known to him.
+She was visibly amazed by the event, at the time, let me tell you!

 No doubt the lay minister would have informed her fellow worshippers, at the church she attended, of the details.
 She would have made sure that the event was edifying for her church.
 Note that the lay minister’s powerful and ecstatic spiritual experience again occurred spontaneously.
 Emotions, hysteria etc played no part in the event.
 It just happened, there and then, totally unexpected by the lay minister.
-This very issue – how these experiences often occur without any expectation on our part – is discussed in that article,“Is this Spirit stuff real?”
+This very issue – how these experiences often occur without any expectation on our part – is also discussed in that previously mentioned article,“Is this Spirit stuff real?”

 Miracle healing truly can be amazing stuff.
 This is particularly so when physical changes occur through this gift to someone you know closely, or you experience them yourself.